General & Health Supplements

 Each supplement has different eligibility criteria.
 Contact us to find out if you qualify for any of these additional supports.

-If you are a low-income senior or receive disability assistance, you could get a reduced cost, annual bus pass.
+If you are a low-income senior, you could get a reduced-cost bus pass.

 If you have children or are an adult with a disability, you could get money to pay part or the entire fee to attend a camp.